kurdin/express-engine-inferno-jsx/README.md

-# express-engine-inferno-jsx with support for KrakenJS
+# Express View Engine with Inferno JSX and support for KrakenJS

 ## Install and Configuration

-install express-engine-inferno-jsx
+Install express-engine-inferno-jsx

 `$ npm i express-engine-inferno-jsx --save`

-module `express-engine-inferno-jsx` does not come with inferno packages to make sure you always can install/upgrade and use latest inferno's version.
+Module `express-engine-inferno-jsx` does not come with inferno packages to make sure you always can install/upgrade and use latest inferno's version.

 `$ npm i babel-plugin-inferno inferno inferno-component inferno-create-element inferno-dev-utils inferno-devtools --save`